Advertising, PR and Media Design (APRD)

 Equips students with the critical skills necessary to effectively employ intermediate design software skills in advertising and public relations practice.
 Students will expand upon existing creative software skills and explore concepts and techniques when working with visual design and media content, motion design, animated compositions, audio and video production, and additional intermediate level topics.

-Requisites: Requires prerequisite course of APRD 2006 (minimum grade D-).
-Requires corequisite course of APRD 3503.
-Restricted to Strategic Communication (STCM) majors with Advertising Creative (ADC) subplan only.
+Requisites: Requires prerequisite course of APRD 3001 (minimum grade C-).
+Restricted to Strategic Communication (STCM) majors with the Creative (CTV) subplan only.

 APRD 3504 (1) Software Applications 3